Park Ji-sun: Biography

 and won the Newcomer Award at the KBS Entertainment Awards in 2007.

 Park had a chronic skin condition and a sunlight allergy.
 She also had been receiving treatment for an undisclosed medical condition and had told a journalist during a phone call on October 23, 2020 that she was going to have surgery and focus on recovering in November.

 Park died on 2 November 2020, aged 35.
 Park's father called the police as he could not get in touch with her or her mother, as they were not answering their phones.
 Park and her mother were found deceased in Park's Seoul home by police.
 A one-page note presumed to be written by Park's mother was left behind.
-Due to the family's request, the contents of the note have not been publicly released and no autopsy will be performed.
+At the family's request, the contents of the note were not publicly released and no autopsy was performed.
 But according to Yonhap News Agency, the note said that Park's mother was not able to let her daughter suffer alone because of her illness.
 The cause of death has not been disclosed, although police suspect it was a suicide as there was no evidence of foul play.

 Park's funeral service was initially set to take place at Ewha Womans University Mokdong Hospital at 5 p.m.
 5 November, but was moved up to 11 a.m. of the same day.
 Park was also originally to be taken to Byeokjae Crematorium in Goyang, Gyeonggi, but Park and her mother will be taken to Incheon Family Park after the funeral service.